mikko-apo/ki-flow/docs/backlog.md

 # @title ki-flow: Backlog

 * mocha testing - should display failed test info and poll for finished test round
-* development mode - should not change resource url but instead handle headers better
 * js template
 ** use single tag root when handling templates from script ** check key type: property -> look for class, string -> look for any element